Luke1298/torture-spy-with-redefs-min-repro/README.md

-# Minimal with-redefs of a spy broken example
+# Minimal broken example of with-redefs spy bug

 Run the following to see the 'is not a function' TypeError